lhayhurst/modern-python-fastapi-cookiecutter/README.md

 * [pytest](https://docs.pytest.org/en/6.2.x/)
 * [Github actions](https://docs.github.com/en/actions)

-At present, it only supports `SQLite` as a database backend.
-In future releases, it will support both `Postgres` and `mysql`.
+At present, it supports `SQLite` and `Postgresql` as a database backends.
+In future releases, it will support `mysql`.

 # Requirements
 * Python 3.7 or greater